breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ---

+Research has begun to reveal many algorithms can be expressed as matrix multiplication, suggesting an unrealized connection between linear algebra and computer science.
+I speculate graphs are the missing piece of the puzzle.
+Graphs are not only useful as cognitive aides, but are suitable data structures for a wide variety of tasks, particularly on modern parallel processing hardware.

-A carefully edited anthology in which I vindicate my illustrious career as a hype-chasing Hacker News junkie, AI astrologer, and Twitter fortune-teller, while debunking my imaginary critics in the peanut gallery.
-I also extol the virtues of graphs, algebra, types, and how these concepts can help us think about software.
+In this essay, I explore the virtues of graphs, algebra, types, and show how these concepts can help us reason about programs.
+I propose a computational primitive based on graph signal processing, linking software engineering, graphs, and linear algebra.
 Finally, I share my predictions for the path ahead, which I consider to be the start of an exciting new chapter in computing history.

-TLDR: Research has shown a great many algorithms can be expressed as matrix multiplication, suggesting an unrealized connection between linear algebra and computer science.
-I speculate graphs are the missing piece of the puzzle.
-Graphs are not only useful as cognitive aides, but are suitable data structures for a wide variety of tasks, particularly on modern parallel processing architectures.
-Finally, I propose a computational primitive based on graph signal processing, connecting graphs, linear algebra and computer science.

-*n.b.: None of these ideas are mine.
+*n.b.: None of these ideas are mine alone.
 Shoulders of giants.
-Use landscape mode for optimal reading experience.*
+Follow the links and use landscape mode for optimal reading experience.*

 # New decade, new delusions